nss-day-cohort-41/Holiday-Road-Hopper/README.md

 - Created the 5 day weather forecast
 - Fetched data using the openweathermap.org API
 - Parsed information to display only relevant weather data information to the user including date, time, weather, conditions
-- Forecast takes the user selection data for National Park Choice to show the weather conditions for only in that area
+- Forecast takes the user selection data from their park selection to show the weather conditions for only in that area

 ## Chad Jones
 - Created eateries section